Cosmos (standard)

-COSMOS stands for "COSMetic Organic and Natural Standard", which sets certification requirements for organic and natural cosmetics products in the Europe.
+COSMOS, short for Cosmetic Organic and Natural Standard, sets certification requirements for organic and natural cosmetics products in the Europe.
 The standard is recognized globally by the cosmetic industry.
 By adhering to specific guidelines, cosmetics marketers can use COSMOS signatures, which are registered trademarks, on packaging to confirm the products meet minimum industry requirements to be considered organic or natural.

 History

 In 2002 five European organisations responsible for setting organic and natural cosmetics standards met at a trade show to share ideas for broader standards to be used globally.
 These five COSMOS members are: